 - Task #1 Ahead of the mission, to get substantial knowledge of the local context; review any relevant background documents provided by the SOCIEUX+ Team and/or the Partner.
-The experts will familiarise themselves with the different templates and evaluation forms provided by the SOCIEUX+ Team. - Task #2 Preliminary contacts with the Partner in view of the preparation of the mission's methodology and agenda.

-- Task #3 A briefing meeting will be organised between the experts and the SOCIEUX+ team prior to the mission.
+The experts will familiarise themselves with the different templates and evaluation forms provided by the SOCIEUX+ Team. - Task #2 Preliminary contacts with the Partner in view of the preparation of the mission's methodology and agenda. - Task #3 A briefing meeting will be organised between the experts and the SOCIEUX+ team prior to the mission.
 The purpose of this meeting will be to validate the intermediate deliverables, which will have to be approved by the SOCIEUX+ team, as well as to clarify any other aspects to be taken into account.
 This includes possibilities in terms of production of communication materials and knowledge management.
-A separate meeting could be arranged with the SOCIEUX+ communications specialist and/or the knowledge development specialist, as appropriate. - Task #4 in collaboration with the National Employment Authority, prepare all relevant documents for the realization of the workshops. - Task #5 if considered relevant, familiarization with SOCIEUX+ e-learning platform (access to the e-learning platform, training session on the platform) for the team of experts and the National Employment Authority. - Task #6 contact the Delegation of the European Union in Kenya to arrange a meeting on site (briefing and/or debriefing depending on the interest of the EUD). - Task #7 Settle the logistical arrangements with SOCIEUX+ for the implementation of the activity (plane tickets, visas, other arrangements...). - Task #8 Support the National Employment Authority with the invitations to the workshops
+A separate meeting could be arranged with the SOCIEUX+ communications specialist and/or the knowledge development specialist, as appropriate.

+- Task #4 in collaboration with the National Employment Authority, prepare all relevant documents for the realization of the diagnostic (small questionnaires for interviews, focus groups, agenda of the meetings...) - Task #5 if relevant before the on-site mission, conduct interviews (at national and local level) or send questionary before starting the field mission, in order to gather key information for the diagnosis. - Task #6 contact the Delegation of the European Union in Kenya to arrange a meeting on site (briefing and/or debriefing depending on the interest of the EUD). - Task #7 Settle the logistical arrangements with SOCIEUX+ for the implementation of the activity (plane tickets, visas, other arrangements...).